Cunningtons LLP: About Us

 He also specialises in commercial and residential landlord and tenant matters, as well as property related disputes generally.
 Mark also has experience of dealing with contentious probate matters and claims involving intellectual property rights, insolvency, professional negligence and breach of trust.

-Mark also assists David Drake with employment law matters, advising both employees and employers both on contentious and non-contentious matters.
+Mark also deals with employment law matters, advising both employees and employers both on contentious and non-contentious matters.

 Jill Wiggins - Partner in the Family Law Department